-Figure xx shows how the Trust's reported performance is calculated.
-The surplus in the published Statutory Accounts is subject to technical adjustment and does not affect the assessment of the Trust's performance against the
+Figure 2 shows how the Trust's reported performance is calculated.
+The surplus in the published Statutory Accounts is subject to technical adjustment and does not affect the assessment of the Trust's performance against the duties summarised above (i.e. I&E breakeven, CRL, EFL, capital cost absorption)